hossamthapit/DFA-Converter/README.md

 babbbab

 ### output format ###
- Markup : * dead state will appear in gray
+* dead state will appear in gray
 * final state will appear in red
 * normal state will appear in blue
 * initial state will appear surrounded by ()